cosmos/interchain-security/README.md

 ### Unit Tests

 Unit tests are useful for simple standalone functionality, and CRUD operations.
 Unit tests should use golang's standard testing package, and be defined in files formatted as ```<file being tested>_test.go``` in the same directory as the file being tested, following standard conventions.

-[Mocked external keepers](./testutil/keeper/mocks.go) (implemented with [gomock](https://github.com/golang/mock)) are available for testing more complex functionality, but still only relevant to execution within a single node.
-Ie. no internode or interchain communication.
+[Mocked external keepers](./testutil/keeper/mocks.go) (implemented with [gomock](https://github.com/golang/mock)) are available for testing code that briefly interacts with external modules, but still only a single function/method relevant to ccv, and a single chain.
+Ie. do not use mocked external keepers to test the integration of the ccv module with external modules, or integration between consumer and provider.

 ### End to End (e2e) Tests